 In some states, a master's degree in curriculum may help qualify a graduate to be a principal or assistant principal.
 This degree program might even lead away from the school system.
 For example, the University of Albany says that its M.S. in Curriculum Development and Instructional Technology program that can be a step toward a leadership position in a government or corporate setting or in curriculum design (www.albany.edu).

 According to the U.S. Bureau of Labor Statistics (BLS), elementary school teachers earned a yearly average of $56,320 as of May 2013, while secondary school teachers made a mean yearly salary of $58,260.
 Elementary and secondary school administrators, including principals, assistant principals and school administrators, earned a yearly average of $90,670, while instructional coordinators made $63,070 on average (www.bls.gov).

 Related to Jobs and Salary Info for a Masters in Curriculum and Instruction

 - Recently Updated

-Curriculum and instruction programs are often meant for students who wish to teach and conduct research in education...
+Curriculum and instruction doctoral programs are often meant for students seeking research, advanced teaching or curriculum...